Sound Fountain

 One of the designers of the covers for MMS and The Opera Society was

-Curt John Witt. who also designed for Don Gabor's Remington and Plymouth labels.
+Curt John Witt. who also designed for the Allegro-Royale issues and for Don Gabor's Remington and Plymouth labels.

 CHOOSE ANOTHER SUBJECT